Changes to the benefit system

 - Housing Benefit

-Changes to Pension Credit
+Future changes to Pension Credit

 Here are some of the things that may change with Pension Credit, although it’s not clear when these changes will take place.